-Peyote has been used for years by Native American Church members, but for the rest of the world, it's a Class 1 substance and extremely illegal to use.
+Peyote has been used for years by Native American Church members, but for the rest of the world, it's a Class 1 substance and illegal to use.

 In 1970, the United States published the Comprehensive Drug Abuse Prevention and Control Act.
 The law organized all controlled substances into classes and, depending on the class the drug fell into, made most of them illegal.
 However, one of these drugs, a naturally occurring psychedelic known as peyote, managed to slip through the cracks thanks to a loophole.

 As the drug is used in Native American religious ceremonies, the consumption of it for religious purposes is legal, while use for observational, scientific, or journalistic intent is permitted by the DEA.

 Recreational use is still illegal, though many users claim its very lightly regulated.
 The mysterious legality of the drug, combined with the wild tales that users bring back from the region where it grows has resulted in an almost mystical air surrounding peyote, and a need to discover what all of the hype is about.

 The Inner Workings Of Peyote